ai2cm/fv3net/workflows/argo/README.md

     kubectl apply -k <this directory>

 This can be done from an external location (e.g. vcm-workflow-control).
 To run an installed workflowtemplate, use the `--from` flag.
-For example,

-    argo submit --from workflowtemplate/<templatename> ...

-Workflow parameters can be passed via the command line, e.g.
+Workflow parameters can be passed via the command line with the `-p` option.
+For example
 ```
 argo submit --from workflowtemplate/prognostic-run-diags \
     -p runs="$(< rundirs.json)" \